Vitamin A is most known for maintaining healthy vision, but there's more to this nutrient than meets the eye.

 - Preformed vitamin A: found in animal products, such as meat, poultry, seafood and dairy

-- Provitamin A: found in plant-based foods, such as fruits and vegetables.
-The most common type of provitamin A is one you're likely familiar with: beta-carotene.
+- Provitamin A: found in fruits and vegetables.
+The most common type of provitamin A is one you're likely familiar with is beta-carotene.

 So what is vitamin A good for?
 Beta-carotene is a carotenoid (plant pigment) that gives foods, like carrots or tomatoes, an orange or red color.
 On its own, it's a powerful antioxidant, per the National Center for Biotechnology Information.

 The liver processes beta-carotene into vitamin A, which supports healthy vision and a strong immune system, plays a role in reproduction and helps your organs work properly, according to the NIH.